 As for leftist, I'm outright politically radical.
 Marxist and anarchist.
 Not in an active "let's start the revolution" sense, and I'm well aware that pretty much nobody actually agrees with me politically, so as long as you're not of the opinion that Donald Trump makes some good points that's probably fine by me, but if "supports the continued existence of western civilization" is an absolute must for you it's possible we will not get along terribly well.

-I've found Western Connecticut to be a fairly awful place to be in your late 20s/early 30s, and am definitely interested in new friends.
+Moving to Ithaca in early June, and actively looking for new friends.
 As the profile says, I have a partner.
 She is wonderful.
 We are poly, but I am not looking for anything right now.

 Mostly, though, I'm working here, learning as much as I can, and starting on my own projects of various sorts.
 And playing with my dog, which is a strange thing for me to own given that I've spent most of my life terrified of dogs.
 But I adore him.
 It is difficult to feel anything but unbridled love for someone who is physically incapable of not jumping for joy when you come home.
 Sadly, no pictures of me and him around, and pet pictures are forbidden, so you'll have to meet him in person.
 He's a total sweetie though.
 We are all, in turn, the pets of two cats, Coraline and Lettie, who benevolently rule over our house.

 If you're looking at me, probably my beard.

 If you're seeing me out walking my dog, probably my 60 pound black dog.

 If you're IMing, texting, or e-mailing me, the fact that I always write in complete sentences with capitalization.
 (It doesn't bother me if you don't - it's just that I used computers for writing e-mail and papers for years before I started IMing, so grammar and the like are the default for me.
 Writing without them would require more work.)